micmejia/bible-dump/NKJV/Ezekiel/Ezek 23.md

 "Yet she multiplied her harlotry In calling to remembrance the days of her youth, When she had played the harlot in the land of Egypt.

 ###### 20
-For she lusted for her [^d]paramours, Whose flesh _is like_ the flesh of donkeys, And whose issue _is like_ the issue of horses.
+For she lusted for her paramours, Whose flesh _is like_ the flesh of donkeys, And whose issue _is like_ the issue of horses.

 ###### 21
 Thus you called to remembrance the lewdness of your youth, When the Egyptians pressed your bosom Because of your youthful breasts. ## Judgment on Jerusalem